- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 in the Middle East, Kerry stated that “Syria could be, in fact, very helpful in helping to bring about a unity government” between Fatah and Hamas.

-A year later, Kerry, as chairman of the Senate Foreign Relations Committee, sat down once again with Assad.
+In early 2011, Kerry, as chairman of the Senate Foreign Relations Committee, sat down once again with Assad.
 “Syria is an essential player in bringing peace and stability to the region,” said

 the senator in April 2010.
 “Both the United States and Syria have a